Vaibhav2002/WriterAI-Backend/README.md

 ![](graphics/postman.jpg)

 ## Attribution
-The project is deployed on [Linode](https://www.linode.com) for the [Hashnode X Linode Hackathon](https://townhall.hashnode.com/build-with-linode-hackathon-june-2022).
+The project uses [PlanetScale](https://planetscale.com) as its database and is made for the [Hashnode X PlanetScale Hackathon](https://townhall.hashnode.com/planetscale-hackathon).

 ## Contact
 For any queries, you can [connect with me](https://vaibhavjaiswal.vercel.app/#/)